glafkv/ass1appel/README.txt

 Author: Gabi Appel
 Due date: 9/5/2019

+I don't really know how I'm supposed to prove I used version control, but here's my github: github.com/glafkv

 Purpose:
 	The purpose of this program is to familiarize myself with using getopt and perror while practicing system calls.